Vanilla bean pudding is a classic, beloved dessert you can whip up with just a few simple ingredients.

 We enjoyed this vanilla bean pudding alone or with a bit of fruit.
 It would also be a lovely layer for a parfait.
 Now if you’ll excuse me, I think it’s time to whip up a little more to enjoy with fresh summer berries!

 - 2 cups milk

 - 3 vanilla beans, scraped, 1 tbsp vanilla bean paste or 2 tsp extract

-- Press a piece of plastic wrap over the pudding's surface to prevent a skin from forming, and then chill for at least 2 hours until set.
+- Cover the pudding with plastic wrap or parchment paper, pressing the wrap along the entire surface of the pudding to prevent skin from forming.
+Chill for at least 2 hours until set.
 Enjoy!

 - Pudding can be kept in the refrigerator for up to a week.